deargle/deargle.github.io/_security_assignments/lab_physical_security_scavenger_hunt.md

 ---

-title: Lab &ndash; Physcial Security Scavenger Hunt
+title: Lab &ndash; Physical Security Scavenger Hunt
 description: There can be no information security without physical security
 number: 9
 ---